-A maximum of five ecosine active sync devices may be operated on one current transformer set due to the maximum power output of the external current transformers.
+A maximum of five Ecosine Active Sync devices may be operated on one current transformer set due to the maximum power output of the external current transformers.
 Usage of the sync module or additional current transformers must be installed if more than five devices are to be operated in parallel.

-For parallel operation of more than one ecosine active sync without sync module (except for DPP), the current transformers must be installed on load side of the filter.
-Operation using the sync module allow to have the current transformers either on load or mains side.
+For parallel operation of more than one Ecosine Active Sync without sync module (except for DPP), the current transformers must be installed on load side of the filter.
+Operation using the sync module allows to have the current transformers either on load or mains side.